pmaji/data-science-toolkit/classification/logit/logistic_regression.md

 Finally, it may be worth stating explicitly that my purpose of using the lasso method is to get an idea for what variables might be useful, and what variables might not be useful.
 As such, it makes sense to throw many variables at the lasso model to take full advantage of its capacity to weed out the noise.
 For this exercise, I will consider all of the following in each lasso model:

 -   All single variable terms
--   All nth-degree polynomial terms (where n is bounded by 3 for simplicity's sake)
+-   All nth-degree polynomial terms (where n is bounded by 3; it seldom makes sense to go higher)
 -   All unique two-direction interaction effects

 After training the models using both aforementioned sampling methodologies, we will hopefully be able to glean some information in the end about what polynomial terms, interaction effects, or single variables appear most statistically powerful and thus worthy of consideration in the final model.